Hosting a Powerful ClickHouse Deployment with a Mix of Bare Metal, OpenStack, and Ceph

 The configuration of sharding and replication is part of the secret sauce of this customer, so we won’t cover it specifically and instead supply our general guidance.
 What we can provide for customers is assignment to our big data database engineers and introductions to other architects, including the CTO that designed this.
 We hope you consider joining OpenMetal.

-The below is based on our experience and recommendations issued by the ClickHouse team.
-A special thanks to this video, check it out for a great introduction to replication and sharding.
+The below is based on our experience and recommendations issued by the ClickHouse team – a special thanks and credit to this video.
+Check it out for a great introduction to replication and sharding.
+Get your favorite note taking method ready and look out for how to easily see you have configured it correctly.

 Cluster 2: The Cool Vault – Ceph for Cost-Effective Object Storage